 Please bring the following items to your appointment:

-- A carrier or crate for your pet with clean bedding inside.
+- A carrier or crate for your cat or rabbit with clean bedding inside.
+Dogs must be leashed.

 - Proof of qualification for our program.

 - Photo ID with your name and address that matches your proof of qualification.

 - The best phone numbers to reach you at should an emergency arise.

 Please note: If you do not bring adequate proof of your participation in a qualified government program, assistance program, or qualified income for your entire household, we will not be able to perform surgery on your pet until you can produce this documentation.

 Children under 18 cannot qualify for or authorize surgical procedures on pet patients.